grant/new-computer-checklist/README.md

-# New Computer Checklist
+# 💻🎁 New Computer Checklist 🎁💻
-A checklist and list of scripts I should run when getting a new computer.
+A checklist and list of scripts I should run when getting a new computer or reinstalling OSX.
+I'll feel like a super fast, new machine!

-This was made on OSX10.11 by Grant Timmerman
+> This was made on OSX10.11 by Grant Timmerman

 - You should have the following user/pass combinations ready
   - Wifi password